inyogeshwar/yt-zenplay/yt-zenplay/README.md

-# YouTube Smart Tab Controller
+# YT ZenPlay

 ## Overview
-YouTube Smart Tab Controller is a Chrome extension designed to enhance your YouTube browsing experience by managing multiple YouTube tabs efficiently.
+YT ZenPlay is a Chrome extension designed to enhance your YouTube browsing experience by managing multiple YouTube tabs efficiently.
 The extension automatically pauses other YouTube tabs when a new one is activated, ensuring that you only hear audio from the active tab.
 It also offers optional features such as pausing playback when the tab is inactive.

 ## Features
 - **Auto-Pause Other YouTube Tabs**: Automatically pauses all other YouTube tabs when a new tab is activated.